-There are many kinds of inferential cognition – there’s also the inferential cognition that’s based on conventions.
+There are many kinds of inferential cognition.
+For instance, there’s inference based on renown.
 In other words, there is a gray shape coming out of that red shape, which we would call a chimney, and it’s changing pattern every second; and something that looks like that is called by the conventional word “smoke.”
-So that’s an inferential cognition.
-You infer from that colored gray shape that there is smoke there and, in addition, you infer, based on a deeper line of reasoning, that there is fire as well.
+So knowing that it is smoke is inference based on renown.
+You infer from that colored gray shape that there is smoke there and, in addition, with inference based on the force of evidence, you use deductive logic based on a line of reasoning, to know that there is fire as well.
 So it depends on how far you want to take inference.

-There’s also inference that is based on valid authority.
-In other words, you see the smoke and you infer that there is fire – that’s an obscure phenomenon – you infer that someone must be living there because you see it every day coming out of this chimney, but you can’t really figure out the name of the person who lives there.
+There’s also inference that is based on conviction in valid authority.
+In other words, you see the smoke and you infer, based on the force of logic, that there is fire – that’s an obscure phenomenon – you also infer based on the force of logic that someone must be living there because you see it every day coming out of this chimney, but you can’t really figure out the name of the person who lives there.
 So how do you know the name of the person who lives there?
 Well you have to rely on a valid source of information.
-That’s an inferential cognition.
-That is, this person is a valid source of information because they know the person, or whatever.
+That’s an inference based on conviction.
+That is, this person is a valid source of information because you know the person, or whatever.
 There has to be a reason why they’re valid.
 And therefore you infer that what they tell us is true... unless they’re lying; but you have to also ascertain whether they’re truthful or not.
 That’s also a very important thing, because there are a lot of points that we can’t really figure out ourselves, at least not now, and so we need to rely on a valid source of information, an authority.

 How do you know if something is a valid source?
 A book – now you get into lines of reasoning – just because something is published doesn’t mean that it’s valid and correct information.
 We learn that very well with websites and the internet, that’s quite obvious; but surprise, surprise, it is also true of published books as well.
 A lot of nonsense is published, so that’s not a valid line of reasoning: “this is true because it was published, it’s printed.”
 What would make it a valid source of information?
 One has to investigate and learn what makes something valid.
 That’s important.
 What makes this teacher valid that what they tell us is true?
 They could be talking about the most ridiculous nonsense, but presenting it in very charismatic and entertaining way, and a lot of people believe it, but it is absolute nonsense.
 So how do you know what is valid and what’s not valid?

-So there are many different presentations of categories, mental syntheses.
-The non-Gelug says all categories or mental syntheses are conceptual.
-The Gelug says some of them are conceptual and some are non-conceptual: you actually see the orange.
-One of the points that one can see here is in this dialectic between the Gelug and the non-Gelug concerning this point: Do you see commonsense objects or do you not see commonsense objects.
+So there are many different presentations of syntheses and categories.
+Non-Gelugpas say you know all syntheses and categories conceptually.
+Gelugpas says you know syntheses non-conceptually, but categories only conceptually.
+The main point in this dialectic, then, between the Gelug and the non-Gelug positions is whether or not you objectively see commonsense objects.
 One can understand that dialectic in a very helpful way.
 The Gelug side saying they actually see commonsense objects helps us to put more emphasis on compassion, bodhichitta, and these sorts of things.
 Because if I look at somebody and all I am seeing is a collection of colored shapes, and the human being who is suffering is conceptual, then that might distance us a bit from others.
 So by saying we actually do see a human being, and we actually do see blood coming out of somebody lying on the ground, because they have been hit by a car, then that helps to put more emphasis on the compassion side.

 But you have to be careful not to go too far on that side, and so we have the other side of the dialectic, the non-Gelug position, which is that all of that is conceptual.
 That helps us to deconstruct the solidity of things.
 “This person is bleeding what am I going to do?
 I can’t help them!
 They are going to die!
 I’m inadequate!”
 Instead of freaking out, we have to see this is conceptual, take it easy and deal with the situation.
 So the non-Gelug side – that we don’t actually see commonsense objects – helps us on the voidness side more.
 And so that is like a dialectic, each one helps us avoid the other extreme, just as we had the same type of dialectic between Sautrantika and Chittamatra – Sautrantika saying that there is objective reality, and Chittamatra saying, “Yes but it all comes from your karma so it all is related to the mind and perception.”